 Normally, when a “new” market is created, industry producers need to wait a significant amount of time before there exists a sufficient level of demand for their product.
 The cannabis industry, however, has demonstrated itself to be much different.
 Because high levels of demand already existed all around the world, industry producers quickly recognized that if anything was lagging behind, it was the availability of the global supply.

 Clearly, the cannabis industry is uniquely positioned upon a frontier of tremendous opportunity.
-In this article, we will discuss the most important things for you to know about the industry as a whole and—whether you plan to ever consume cannabis or not—we will also discuss the many unique opportunities for you to earn a significant return on your investment.
+In this article, we will discuss the most important things for you to know about the industry as a whole and—whether you plan to ever consume cannabis or not—we will also discuss the many unique opportunities for you to earn a significant return on your investment from cannabis trading.

 1. The Difference Between Hemp and Marijuana